Group Size: Based on Minimum of 2 passengers

-To celebrate Bench Africa’s 50th anniversary this itinerary has been expertly designed by the Bench Africa team as an introduction to Africa, specifically for the first time safari-goer.
+To celebrate Bench Africa’s 50th anniversary in 2019, this itinerary has been expertly designed by the Bench Africa team as an introduction to Africa, specifically for the first time safari-goer.
 Journey through the most scenic areas in South Africa: Cape Town - consistently voted most beautiful city in the world, Franschhoek - arguably one of the best winelands on earth and the world famous Greater Kruger.

 Day 1 - Cape Town